petejohanson/hy-res/README.md

 res.$has('missing')
 => false
 ```
-### hrWebLink
+### HyRes.WebLink

-Currently, there is one implementation of the concept of a link, `hrWebLink`, which encapsulates the data and concepts
+Currently, there is one implementation of the concept of a link, `HyRes.WebLink`, which encapsulates the data and concepts
 codified in [RFC5988](http://tools.ietf.org/html/rfc5988).
 The standard data fields (if defined for the specific link),
 such as `href`, `title`, `type`, etc are all defined on the link.
 In addition, there just a single function that can be
 invoked for the link, `follow`:

 #### follow(options)

-The `follow` function of an `hrWebLink` is used to dereference the target URI, and returns an `hrResource` instance.
+The `follow` function of an `HyRes.WebLink` is used to dereference the target URI, and returns an `HyRes.Resource` instance.
 Just like AngularJS' built in `$resource`, a promise is not returned, the resource itself is returned, and it will be
 populated with values in some future time, simplifying binding to resource in templates.
 Should you need a promise,
-use the `$promise` property of the `hrResource`.
+use the `$promise` property of the `HyRes.Resource`.

 The optional `options` parameter will be passed to the underlying [`$http`](https://docs.angularjs.org/api/ng/service/$http) service call.
 Use options if you need to override the HTTP method for the call, provide query parameters, etc.

-### hrLinkCollection
+### HyRes.LinkCollection

-If a `hrResource` instance contains multiple links for the same link relation, then following that relation will
+If a `HyRes.Resource` instance contains multiple links for the same link relation, then following that relation will
-return a `hrLinkCollection` resource.
+return a `HyRes.LinkCollection` resource.
 All the expected `Array` accessors, such as `[]`, `length` will work as expected.
 In addition, a `follow` function can be used to dereference all the links contained in the collection:

 #### `follow(options)`

-Returns an `Array` of `hrResource` instances.
+Returns an `Array` of `HyRes.Resource` instances.
 In addition, the array has a `$promise` property that will resolve
-when all of the `hrResource` instances resolve, allowing you to perform some logic once everything has been fetched.
+when all of the `HyRes.Resource` instances resolve, allowing you to perform some logic once everything has been fetched.

 ### HAL Extension